Course Title: Bachelor of Architecture (Honours) in Architecture

 - Do you have an interest in particular building/place?

-The TU832 Bachelor of Architecture (Hons) programme prepares students for the practice of architecture.
+The TU832 Bachelor of Architecture (Hons) course prepares students for the practice of architecture.

-A five-year programme, it covers topics such as design studio, the history of theory and criticism of architecture, environment, construction, visual and digital communications, computer applications and law.
+A five-year course, it covers topics such as design studio, the history of theory and criticism of architecture, environment, construction, visual and digital communications, computer applications and law.

 The learning environment in Architecture is different from most degrees.
 We learn in our studios, in our gallery, through conversations, through vertical projects, and by drawing and making things.